Staying Healthy While Working from Home

 What is the Difference

-Between Remote Work
+Between Office Work

-and Office Work?
+and Remote Work?

 Working in an Office